Описание

 C.Owers - Hansa-Brandenburg Aircraft of WWI.
 Volume 2 - Biplane Seaplanes /Centennial Perspective/ (18)

-Above: On MN 1144 the number is painted on the nose under the cockpit.
+On MN 1144 the number is painted on the nose under the cockpit.
 1144 is from the first production batch allocated to the German Kriegsmarine and has twin guns.
+Aircraft of this type and batch escorted torpedo bombers during their missions.

 J.Herris - German Seaplane Fighters of WWI /Centennial Perspective/ (2)